devnull-cz/c-prog-lang/modules/function-intro.md

 1 warning and 1 error generated.
 ```

-Argument names may be omitted in prototypes, i.e.:
+Parameter names may be omitted in prototypes, i.e.:

 ```C
 int myfn(int, int);